 - Test your site on a mobile phone to ensure the buttons are easy to tap.

 One of the best things about WordPress is how easy it is to add new features as your business grows.
-However, I always warn people: don’t go overboard.
+But don’t go overboard.
 Installing too many individual third-party plugins can slow down your site and create security “holes.”

-Instead, I recommend starting with a core “Growth Stack” that’s designed to work together.
+Instead, start with a core “Growth Stack” that’s designed to work together.

 The Power of Easy Digital Downloads Pro

-While the free version of Easy Digital Downloads is an incredible way to get started, upgrading to an EDD Pro pass is the best move you can make once you’re serious about sales.
+While the free version of Easy Digital Downloads is an excellent tool to get started, an EDD Pro pass is the most logical move once you’re serious about sales.

 - Recurring Payments: Turn one-time downloads into a steady stream of monthly revenue.

-- AI-Powered Smart Cart Recommendations: Showcase relevant product recommendations after they add an item to their carts.
+- AI-Powered Smart Cart Recommendations: Showcase relevant product recommendations after they add an item to their cart.

 - Email Marketing Integrations: Connect your store to tools like Mailchimp or ConvertKit so you can follow up with customers automatically.